nestybox/sysbox/docs/design.md

   `/var/lib/docker/`, but overlayfs does not work when mounted on top of shiftfs, so shiftfs can't be mounted on `/var/lib/docker`.

-See sysvisor github issue #46 (https://github.com/nestybox/sysvisor/issues/46) for further details.
+See sysboxd github issue #46 (https://github.com/nestybox/sysvisor/issues/46) for further details.

-The host volume that is bind mounted on the system container's `/var/lib/docker` is simply a directory inside sysvisor-mgr's data-root (`/var/lib/sysvisor`).
-This directory is created by sysvisor when the container launches, and deleted when the container stops.
+The host volume that is bind mounted on the system container's `/var/lib/docker` is simply a directory inside sysbox-mgr's data-root (`/var/lib/sysboxd`).
+This directory is created by sysboxd when the container launches, and deleted when the container stops.
 In other words, the volume / directory only exists for the life of the system container.